BTE-N/bte-n.github.io/docs/main/documentation.md

 To create your file, let's give it an actual name!
 How about your GitHub or Discord username and the current date?
 For me, this would be `Pxnt-11052020`.
 Enter your version of this, and don't forget to add the file extension!
 As our website generator reads *Markdown* files, we need to make sure all of our files are markdown.
 Make yours one of the team by adding `.md` to the end!

-You can now enter anything you like into the body of the
+You can now enter anything you like into the body of the file.
+If you don't know how to work with markdown, just keep reading after this article and you'll learn in no time!

+Once you're finished,

 ⚠️ You have just been shown how to create a test file.
 Please do not create random files elsewhere, but .
 This is considered griefing and will cause you to receive a warning, and a removal from the project if done repeatedly.